agkabongo/weatherapp/README.md

 ## About Me
 - 🏄‍ Community woman who loves being involved in communities and help other grow
-- 😄 I will usually be a part of hackathons as a #Mentor, #Participants and a #Organiser
-- 🌱 I love to speak at public events and have been a speaker at different events.
-I participate in Workshops, Webinars etc
+- 🌱 I love to participate in Workshops, Webinars etc
-- 👯 Currently learning Laravel and Vue.js
+- 👯 Currently learning React.js and Vue.js

 ## Weather App
 ⚡ The Vue Weather App allows the user to search for the current weather for a city.
 This application was developed to provide examples of how to use Vue.